mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 When I started making web apps in 2018, I didn't want to roll my own authentication, so I always used third-party services.

-Third-party authentication services worked okay, but it limited adoption of my open-source projects.
+Third-party authentication services worked okay, but they limited adoption of my open-source projects.
 Other developers could only deploy my apps if they used the same authentication service as I did.

 The other problem with third-party authentication is that it makes end-to-end tests slower, less reliable, and more complex.